-Citizens, Tofu misozuke is a traditional Japanese delicacy from the Fukuoka district, whose production requires an aging period in miso for up to two years!
+Citizens, tofu misozuke is a traditional Japanese delicacy from the Fukuoka district, whose production requires an aging period in miso for up to two years (fear not, my version is only two months)!
 During that time, the tofu acquires the texture of soft creamy cheese and an intensely savory, umami flavor.

 Thanks to the trailblazing pair behind rauom.com – God bless them for sharing this – a recipe that only existed in one Japanese recipe book from the 18th century that they had translated is now available to us all! 🙂